-Xwi7xwa (pronounced whei-wha) began in the 1970s with the founding of the Indian Education Resource Centre.
+Xwi7xwa (pronounced whei-wha) Library began in the 1970s with the founding of the Indian Education Resource Centre.
 The collection later came under the care of the Native Indian Teacher Education Program (NITEP).
 When the First Nations House of Learning opened the Longhouse in May of 1993, NITEP transferred the collection to Xwi7xwa Library.

 Xwi7xwa Library, now a branch of the UBC Library, has collections consisting of approximately 12,000 items, including about 6,000 books, 450 videos, 5,000 vertical file materials, curriculum resources, journals and newspapers, maps, posters, theses and dissertations, the G.A.
 (Bud) Mintz special collection, and some archival materials.

-UBC Library also offers an Aboriginal Borrowing Card, available to any self-identified Aboriginal (First Nations, Metis, and Inuit) person in Canada.
+Unaffiliated with UBC?
+If so, UBC Library offers an Aboriginal Borrowing Card, available to any self-identified Indigenous (First Nations, Metis, and Inuit) person in Canada.